siemens/ix/.changeset/giant-melons-worry.md

 ---
-"@siemens/ix-angular": patch
+'@siemens/ix-angular': patch
 ---

-update selector in value-accessor for ix-number-input
+Change selector in value-accessor for **ix-number-input**